yjs2673/yjs2673/README.md

 You can connect with me on all of those platforms!

-My Gmail address is on the Profile line.
+My Gmail address is on the Profile Bio.

 </div>